kaibohu/kaibohu.github.io/_pages/talks.md

 1. The 2023 International Workshop on Scientific Computing, Feng Kang Youth Forum on Scientific Computing (FKYF), The Institute of Computational Mathematics and Scientific/Engineering Computing of Chinese Academy of Sciences, Beijing, China.
 August 2023.
 1. PKU Mathematics Forum, Peking University, Beijing, China.
 July 2023.
-1. SIAM Conference on Computational Science and Engineering (CSE23), Amsterdam, Nether- lands.
+1. SIAM Conference on Computational Science and Engineering (CSE23), Amsterdam, Netherlands.
 Feb/26-Mar/03/2023.
-1. The 8th Workshop for Young Researchers in Scientific Computing, Chinese Academy of Sci- ences, China (online).
+1. The 8th Workshop for Young Researchers in Scientific Computing, Chinese Academy of Sciences, China (online).
 Dec/7-8/2022.
 1. The Second Conference on Scientific and Engineering Computing for Young Chinese Scientists, on the occasion of Professor Feng Kang’s Centenary, Beijing, China, Aug/17-21/2019.
 1. Winther workshop in numerical methods, on the occasion of Ragnar Winther’s 70th birthday, Oslo, Norway, Mar/14/2019.